Skip to main content

 Mortgage: An Overview

-Buying your first home can be intimidating, but that doesn’t mean your mortgage should be.
-We’re here to walk you through the entire process, from application to closing and everything in between.
-United takes a personal approach to home financing—we spend time working to understand your current finances and long-term financial goals to match you with the loan product and term that makes the most sense for you.
+Buying your first home is an important milestone in your life.
+At United, we take a personal approach to home financing—we’ll walk you through the entire process, and we’ll spend time working to understand your finances and long-term goals to match you with the loan product and term that makes the most sense for you.
 If you have questions at any point, call 1-800-914-8224 to connect with a local lender.

 Ready to get started?
 Let’s begin with the basics.

 A mortgage is a type of loan that lets you borrow money from a lender to purchase or refinance a home.
-In exchange, you pay interest on what you borrow (think of this as the cost of being able to use someone else’s money).
-If you can’t repay the loan, the lender has the right to take the property.
+In exchange, you pay interest on what you borrow, and if you can’t repay the loan, the lender has the right to take the property.

 Why United for First-time Homebuyers?

-Your first home is a major milestone in life, and we don’t take that lightly.
+A house will likely be the largest purchase of your life, and it will be where you’ll spend most of your time.
+We don’t take that lightly.
 When you have questions, our team is here to answer your call and walk you through every step of the process.
-We have a wide array of products designed just for first-time homebuyers—including five 100% financing (no down payment) options and down payment assistance options.2 You’ll also have the benefit of:
+We also have several products designed just for first-time homebuyers—including five 100% financing (no down payment) options and down payment assistance options.2

 • Digital application